Evaluation & Learning

 We know we cannot do this alone.
-Because our agenda is ambitious and the challenges we face are complicated, we rely on our many partners to help us accomplish our goals.
-By creating and supporting a culture of ongoing learning here at the Foundation, and together with our donors, grantees, and friends, we believe we can direct our resources in the most effective and meaningful ways.
+By creating and supporting a culture of learning here at the Foundation and with our partners in the community we believe we can leverage resources in effective and meaningful ways.